OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     11

-We can also count backwards from the bottom of the file by passing a negative number.
-Here, the second instance of "LOAD CASE" from the bottom brings us back to the first one.
+You can also count backwards from the bottom of the file by passing a negative number.
+Here, the second instance of ``"LOAD CASE"`` from the bottom brings us back to the first one.

 .. testcode:: Parse_Output